-&lt;sup>16 More information on PBT assessment and relevant concentration limits can be found in RIP 3.2 TGD Chemical Safety assessment section on PBT assessment
+26 More information on PBT assessment and relevant concentration limits can be found in RIP 3.2 TGD Chemical Safety assessment section on PBT assessment

-CRITERIA FOR CHECKING IF SUBSTANCES ARE THE SAME
+5 CRITERIA FOR CHECKING IF SUBSTANCES ARE THE SAME

 When checking whether or not the substances from different manufacturers/importers can be regarded as the same, some rules should be respected.
-These rules which were applied for establishing EINECS [Manual of Decisions, Criteria for reporting substances for EINECS, ECB web-site; Geiss et al. 1992, Vollmer et al. 1998, Rasmussen et al. 1999] should be regarded as a common base for identifying and naming a substance and thus finding a potential co-registrant of this particular substance.
-In the following paragraphs guidance for identifying and naming substances is given.
-Substances which are not regarded as the same may, however, be regarded as structurally related by application of expert judgement.
+These rules which were applied for establishing EINECS should be regarded as a common base for identifying and naming a substance and thus finding a potential co-registrant of this particular substance.
+51, 61, 161, 271, 28 Substances which are not regarded as the same may, however, be regarded as structurally related by application of expert judgement.
 Data sharing might, nevertheless, be possible for these substances if scientifically justified.
-However, this is not subject of this TGD, is addressed in RIP 3.4 Data Sharing.
+However, this is not a subject of this guidance document rather it is addressed in Guidance on Data Sharing.

-- The " $\geq 80\%$ " rule for mono-constituent substances as well as the "< $80\%/\geq 10\%$ " rule for multi-constituent substances should be applied.
+- The "≥ 80%" rule for mono-constituent substances as well as the "< 80%/≥ 10%" rule for multi-constituent substances should be applied.

 No differentiation is made between technical, pure or analytical grades of the substances.
-The "same" substance may have all grades of any production process with different amounts of different impurities.
-However, well-defined substances should normally contain the main constituent(s) and the only impurities allowed are those derived from the production process (for details see Chapter 4.2) and additives which are necessary to stabilize the substance.
+This means that the "same" substance may have a different purity/impurity profile depending on its grade.
+However, well defined substances should contain the same main constituent(s) and the only impurities allowed are those derived from the production process (for details see Chapter 4.2) and additives which are necessary to stabilize the substance.